Mohan Singh (military officer)

-Mohan Singh (3 January 1909 – 26 December 1989) was a British Indian Army Indian officer, and member of the Indian Independence Movement best known for organizing and leading the Indian National Army in South East Asia during World War II.
+Mohan Singh Ghuman (3 January 1909 – 26 December 1989) was an Indian military officer and politician.
+He was a British Indian Army officer, and later member of the Indian Independence Movement, best known for founding and leading the Indian National Army in South East Asia during World War II.
 Following Indian independence, Mohan Singh later served in public life as a Member of Parliament in the Rajya Sabha (Upper House) of the Indian Parliament.
-He was a member of the Indian National Army (INA).